Cardy limit of the 3d superconformal index: Introduction and summary

-Compared to Aharony-Razamat-Willett \cite{Aharony:2017adm}, we have \begin{itemize} \item achieved a clearer view of the \emph{multiscale structure of the moduli-spaces} involved in the problem, and thereby succeeded in determining the power-law asymptotics on the 1st sheet of the index in various examples to $\mathcal{O}(\beta^0)$; \item recognized the role of \emph{Poisson resummation} in determining the asymptotics of 3d indices, and found its 2d EFT interpretation as duality on an appropriate patch of the BPS moduli-space (note that without Poisson resummation one can not get to surface integrals in chiral theories where Euler-Maclaurin does not apply); \item given precise \emph{arguments based on Lorentzian factorization for exponential suppression of the contribution of gauge-enhancing Bethe vacua} on the punctured moduli-space, at least for non-chiral theories (in \cite{Aharony:2017adm} instead expectations from dynamical SUSY breaking in the 2d EFT were appealed to, in order to motivate discarding of various gauge-enhancing Bethe vacua). \end{itemize}
+Compared to Aharony-Razamat-Willett \cite{Aharony:2017adm}, we have \begin{itemize} \item achieved a clearer view of the \emph{multiscale structure of the BPS moduli-space}, and thereby succeeded in determining the dominant field configurations as $\beta\to0$ in various examples with periodic boundary conditions around $S^1_\beta$; \item recognized the role of \emph{Poisson resummation} in determining the asymptotics of 3d indices, and found its 2d EFT interpretation as duality on an appropriate patch of the BPS moduli-space (note that without Poisson resummation one can not get to surface integrals in chiral theories where Euler-Maclaurin does not apply); \item given precise \emph{arguments based on Lorentzian factorization for exponential suppression of the contribution of gauge-enhancing Bethe vacua} on the punctured moduli-space, at least for non-chiral theories (in \cite{Aharony:2017adm} instead expectations from dynamical SUSY breaking in the 2d EFT were appealed to, in order to motivate discarding of various gauge-enhancing Bethe vacua). \end{itemize}

-Compared to Choi-Hwang \cite{Choi:2019dfu}, we have \begin{itemize} \item developed tools for obtaining the \emph{power-law asymptotics typical on the 1st sheet} (in \cite{Choi:2019dfu} only the exponential asymptotics on the 2nd sheet was studied); \item given precise arguments, at least for non-chiral theories, to demonstrate the \emph{factorization of 2nd-sheet indices not only at the level of the integrand, but fully}, and used our factorization formula to argue for exponential suppression of the contribution of the gauge-enhancing Bethe vacua (note that our factorization formula \eqref{eq:fully_factorized_intro} is not easy to guess from just the factorization of the integrand; in particular, it has both $\ell,r$ contours, and an infinite sum over $w$); \item clarified that without suitable contour deformations---or puncture excisions---and a subsequent \emph{Poisson resummation}, it is not possible to get surface integrals in general, as for instance Euler-Maclaurin does not necessarily apply in chiral cases; moreover, once arrived at surface integrals, the systematic method for asymptotic analysis (for $\beta\in\mathbb{R}$) is the method of multidimensional stationary phase. \end{itemize}
+Compared to Choi-Hwang \cite{Choi:2019dfu}, we have \begin{itemize} \item developed tools for obtaining the \emph{power-law asymptotics typical on the 1st sheet} (in \cite{Choi:2019dfu} only the exponential asymptotics on the 2nd sheet was studied); \item given precise arguments, at least for non-chiral theories, to demonstrate the \emph{factorization of 2nd-sheet indices not only at the level of the integrand, but fully}, and used our factorization formula to argue for exponential suppression of the contribution of the gauge-enhancing Bethe vacua (note that our factorization formula \eqref{eq:fully_factorized_intro} is not easy to guess from just the factorization of the integrand; in particular we have an infinite sum over $w$ and both $\ell,r$ contours); \item clarified that without suitable contour deformations---or puncture excisions---and a subsequent \emph{Poisson resummation}, it is not possible to get surface integrals in general, as for instance Euler-Maclaurin does not necessarily apply in chiral cases; moreover, once arrived at surface integrals, the systematic method for asymptotic analysis (for $\beta\in\mathbb{R}$) is the method of multidimensional stationary phase. \end{itemize}

 Our multiscale analysis is a natural extension of the strategy that has been very effective in the context of the Cardy limit of the 4d superconformal index \cite{Ardehali:2021irq,ArabiArdehali:2023bpq}.
 While in the 4d context the underlying BPS moduli-spaces have been the real moduli-spaces of holonomies, in the 3d context here we encounter \emph{complex moduli-spaces} arising in winding sectors on the gauge patch.
 In \cite{Ardehali:2021irq} all multiplets that are not heavy were called light.
 Here, the new scale (of the \emph{Gaussian zones}) associated with the 3d tree-level CS couplings forced us to refine that definition by dividing the non-heavy multiplets into light and \emph{middleweight}.